techidaily/site-win11-tips/source/_posts/enhance-hard-drives-performance-defrag-guide-for-win11.md

  You can defrag an SSD drive with the tools in this guide, but it’s rather pointless.
 Solid-state drives are a different type of non-mechanical storage that’s faster than hard drives.
 Defragging such drives offers little to no performance benefit.

- Check out our article about[why you shouldn’t defrag SSDs](https://www.makeuseof.com/should-you-optimize-ssd/) for further details.
+ Check out our article about [why you shouldn’t defrag SSDs](https://www.makeuseof.com/should-you-optimize-ssd/) for further details.

 ## Enhance Your PC’s HDD Efficiency in Windows 11